-I carried her past the bar and everyone stared at me, most of them childless, I assumed.
-No one with children would give me that straight faced, lip twisted, look that seems to say, ‘if you can’t control your kid, then don’t go out.’
+I carried her past the bar and everyone stared at me, most of them childless I assumed.
+I choose to believe no one with children would give me that straight-faced, lip-twisted look that seems to say, ‘If you can’t control your kid, then don’t go out.’

 Well… no. I can’t control her.